bloXroute-Labs/bloxroute-docs/README.md

 Currently, we are only distributing our docker image from a private Docker Hub repository.
 (In the future, we expect to make our docker image public.)
 Accordingly, to access the docker image you will need a Docker Hub account.

+1. Please ensure that the needed ports are open on your firewall.
+The bloXroute Gateway requires port 9001 be open.

 1. Create username/password on Docker Hub (https://hub.docker.com/).

 2. Provide bloXroute with username or email address for the account.
 We will add you to our team so you can access the docker image.